 - Develop skills for success in the sciences at Bates

-Professor Smedley provides individualized advising throughout the year.
+Professor Smedley provides individualized advising throughout the year and beyond.

 Benefits of the program: